Date of Report Commencement: 1 August 2020

 I could go on, but I feel the point has been made.
 The only way sarin products could be found at the alleged impact sites is if the impact sites were caused by sarin munitions.
 That isn’t the case nor indeed the claim being made by anyone in this instance.
 Remember, these samples are from the alleged 25th March chlorine attack.
 So how else did the samples all contain sarin?
 Cross-contamination.

 All the aforementioned sarin contaminated samples were allegedly supplied to the FFM on the 10/4/17 & 12/4/17.
 This would be after the alleged 30/3/17 sarin attack at Lataminah and the alleged 4/4/17 sarin attack at Khan Sheikhoun.
-Given that DIMP is a “by-product of sarin production” and *not* a degradation product, this would point to the the samples presented to the OPCW being contaminated at a location were sarin was being prepared or where sarin products were stored.

 The members involved in the sample collection process were also interviewed, and they provided photographs and videos from the location of the alleged incidents, including those related to the sampling process itself.OPCW-FFM Report, S/1636/2018, page 12, 5.35